Best Old Cars To Restore

 1968-1970 AMX

-No, it's not a Javelin, but the shorter-wheelbase, V8-powered, two-seater that's one of the best handling muscle cars of the era.
+No, it's not a Javelin, but the shorter-wheelbase, V8-powered, two-seater that happens to be one of the best handling muscle cars of the era.

 Interest in the original AMX is steadily growing, as more enthusiasts are realizing just how fast and nimble they are.
 Less than 20,000 two-seat AMX's were sold in the three years produced.
 While they will never command the same price as an original big-block Camaro, a 390 AMX will light up rear tires at a third of the cost.